Network Security #

 - Other factors to take in account when implementing

-, then it’s insecure, evenv3
+authPriv, then it’s insecure, evenv3

 - You can still run this on a lower security level, if you don’t use

-.- If you don’t use a password for the
+sshis also used as tunneling protocol orsftp.- If you don’t use a password for the

-, it’s still less ecure.
+ssh keys, it’s still less secure.

 - If you don’t use a password for the

-uses encryption and authentication- pairs with
+SRTPuses encryption and authentication- pairs with

-Secure Real Time Control Protocol (SRTCP)
+Secure Real Time Control Protocol (SRTCP)that monitors theQoS

 - pairs with

-is a TLS version of LDAP.Email Related Protocols
+LDAPSis a TLS version of LDAP.Email Related Protocols

-data, the format for email attachments.- Integrity, non-repudiation, confideniality, Authentication
+Secure Multipurpose Internet Mail Extension (S/MIME)allowsto encrypt and signmimedata, the format for email attachments.- Integrity, non-repudiation, confideniality, Authentication

 - used less frequently cause you need certificate for each user from own KPI or CA.